Session 25

 With mutable data, a program can represent values that change over time.
 However, it needs a way to remember data that is not recreated every time the program is executed.
 This is the idea of a closure, a function that is created in a local context where an identifier has a binding.
 The function is able to access the variable even after it is seemingly out of scope, because the closure stores both the function and the bindings that existed at the time the function was created.

-, the package consists of the
+In the case of counter, the package consists of the

-expression and the binding of n
+lambda expression and the binding of n

 to its location.